 C) Own your failures and reflect on them with the scrum master and/or an Agile coach.
 Don’t look for patsies, the team

 will see through it and you will be called out on it.
 If you are failing, own it, be courageous and open, respect the knowledge and skills your Scrum team has (and you don’t) and in turn you will earn their respect.
 If you blame someone else for your shortcomings so that you can hide behind them you do not have the DNA to be in an agile environment.

 In order for you (a PM) to facilitate a Scrum team (yes your role is one of facilitation only) it is essential that you understand and embrace an agile culture, not just follow parts of a framework (Scrum).
 Toe-dipping is not going to work, you’re either committed or not.. its time to quit being a chicken and start living like a Pig!

-Peace Through Prosperity (PTP) improves the local/domestic environment for peace by nurturing prosperity in conflict affected geographies.
-We work to alleviate poverty, prevent radicalisation through empowering micro-entrepreneurs with knowledge, skills, ability and increasing their access to income and opportunities.
+Peace Through Prosperity (PTP) works to improve the environment for peacebuilding by nurturing prosperity in conflict affected communities.
+We work to alleviate poverty and secure livelihoods through empowering micro-entrepreneurs with knowledge, skills and increasing their access to income and opportunities.
 We support small businesses, owned/managed by vulnerable and marginalised individuals/groups in society.